sandrokeil/docker-files/bookdown/master/README.md

 # Docker Bookdown.io image
 This container generates your [Bookdown.io](http://bookdown.io/) documentation.

-## Generate the documentation
+## Generate documentation
-Run the following command with the path to your bookdown.json file.
+Run the following command with the path to your *bookdown.json* file.

 ```bash
 $ docker run -it --rm -v $(pwd):/app sandrokeil/bookdown doc/bookdown.json
 ```

-## Themes
+## Styles
 This Docker image comes with Bootswatch.com styles and Prism syntax highlighting powered by an awesome Bookdown.io template library on GitHub ([tobiju/bookdown-bootswatch-templates](https://github.com/tobiju/bookdown-bootswatch-templates)).

-Here is a list of available themes.
+Choose your preferred style by setting the `CSS_BOOTSWATCH` and `CSS_PRISM` environment variable before generating the book.
+The default Bootswatch style is `cerulean` and for Prism `ghcolors`.
+See the example below how to use another style.

+Visit [bootswatch.com](https://bootswatch.com/) to see how the style looks like.

 * cerulean
 * cosmo